Castux/code-club/brainfuck/README.md

 - `langkit.lua`: a Lua module providing basic facilities for lexing and parsing text
 - `prelude.t4`: a library of basic functions written for T4
 - `examples.t4`: more demonstrations of what T4 looks like and what it can do

-This is essentially a kind of assembly language for BF, mapping directly to the

 # Motivation